 - How do you build a persona?
-(A great way to start is to think of your law firm's ideal client.) - What kind of legal help does the client need? - How does the client consume content?
+(A great way to start is to think of your company's ideal customer.) - What kind of legal help does the client need? - How does the client consume content?
 On their cell phone?
 On TV?
 Are they social media junkies?
 Do they rely on email? - How often are they checking for relevant information per day? - Who influences your client's content consumption?
 Friends, colleagues, industry leaders?
 Or are they driven by specific subject areas?